shanbhagnitesh/Marketing-Data-Mart-and-Visualization-of-Gambling-Customers-bwin-/README.md

 • Profit Margin - [Calculated] Total profit margin from the user for bwin.

-• Lifetime Value (Indicative) - [Calculated] Descriptive approximate lifetime value of the user for bwin over his active play period.
+• Customer Lifetime Value(CLV) (Indicative) - [Calculated] Descriptive approximate lifetime value of the user for bwin over his active play period.

 • Total Bets Placed - [Calculated] The Total Bets Placed by the User (excluding Poker)